Jalagarto/feature_engineering/README.md

 # feature_engineering

 Basic repo for automating some feature engineering operations.
+Feature Engineering is key to achieve ML models to predict accurately.

 ### TODOES:
 1. Filtering